MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-overview.md

 # Introduction to SharePoint Agreements AI

 > [!NOTE]
-> SharePoint Agreements AI is now Generally Available (GA) for early access customers.
-This limited GA is by invitation only.
+> SharePoint Agreements AI is now generally available for early access customers.
 Contact your Microsoft representative or submit your nomination for the limited GA here: [Sign up for limited GA](https://aka.ms/AgreementsSelectiveGA).
 For a list of articles to help you set up and use this feature, see [Help documentation](#help-documentation).

 ## Overview